tdt/docs/app/controllers/docs/4.1/installation_centos6.md

 	yum install php-mcrypt
 	yum install php-mbstring

-# Install Composer and download TheDataTank core
+# Install Composer and download tdt/core
 Use the following commands to install Composer and put it in the path:

 	curl -sS https://getcomposer.org/installer | php